dsloyer/ez-kubeadm/README.md

 Following forking the repository, installation of applications, directory creation, and setting env variables, a complete Kubernetes cluster based on Ubuntu, with Calico networking, can be built with a single command in the vagrant project directory:

-Assuming you've downloaded the ez-kubeadm files in ~/projects/ez-kubeadm, these are the commands to build a working Ubuntu-based cluster in ~/projects/kube in about 10 minutes, or so.
+Assuming you've downloaded the ez-kubeadm files in $HOME/projects/ez-kubeadm, these are the commands to build a working Ubuntu-based cluster in $HOME/projects/kube in about 10 minutes, or so.

 ```
-$ cd ~/projects
+$ cd $HOME/projects
 $ mkdir kube && cd kube
 $ vagrant init
 $ cp ../ez-kubeadm/* .
-$ cp ~/.ssh/id_rsa.pub id_rsa.pub.$LOGNAME
+$ cp $HOME/.ssh/id_rsa.pub id_rsa.pub.$LOGNAME
 $ source ./makeK8s.sh -s ubuntu

-... a couple of thousand lines of text, and 15 minutes, later...
+... a couple of thousand lines of text, and 10-15 minutes later...

 $ kubectl config use-context kube
 Switched to context "kube".